Dark Side of Pisces: Lustful, Cheap, Smug, Secretive

 Remember that the symbol for Pisces is two fish swimming in opposite directions.
 Negative Pisceans might look like ordinary people, maybe in need of a makeover.
 In fact they are manipulators and misers.
 Negative Piscean and self-styled "Christian" Josh Duggar (March 3), sexual abuser and adulterer, is a prime example.
 Fortunately, most Pisceans who are that negative get caught.

 Typically mild-mannered, Piscean friends can be tiresome because they can't decide what movie to see or where to eat.
-They are often strict about food (but not drink!): They might say Lord Krishna doesn't want them to eat onions and garlic.
+They are often strict about food (but not drink!).
+They might say Lord Krishna doesn't want them to eat onions and garlic.
 At a diner that doesn't fit their dietary rules, they order nothing and watch you eat, or sneak tidbits from your plate.
 That is how they stay smug about their saintly self-denial.
-I have seen a Pisces eat half a Snickers bar, and—instead of maybe sharing it—wrap it up and save the other half for later.
+I have seen a Pisces open and eat half a box of sweets and—instead of maybe sharing them—close the box and save the other half for later.
 Now that is self-discipline!

 The Cash and the Stash

-The saved Snickers half reveals yet another side of negative Pisces: they are tight, tight, tight!
+The saved and guarded candy reveals yet another side of negative Pisces: they are tight, tight, tight!
 They cringe even when you spend your own money!
 They don't mind at all degrading themselves for cash.
 Money is Piscean: It swims into and out of our lives and its value is symbolic.
 Pisceans want to wade into fountains to bag the pennies others have wished on, then loan the money out, with interest; negative Pisceans are shameless enough to actually do it.

 Poor-mouth Pisceans express their envy of moneyed people by turning it into contempt for the rich.
 On dates, which will be cheap, free or Dutch, they talk about being into spirituality, the library, or people-watching: things you will notice do not cost them any money.
 Some cut every coupon and enter every sweepstakes.
 You will tire of hearing them say that their dusty old junk is collectible and valuable.
 Pisceans with no money will romanticize poverty or make a virtue of bumhood, like On the Road author Jack Kerouac (March 12).
 Musician Kurt Cobain (Feb.
 20) and his band turned "grunge" into a culture.